Page

 realistic.
 Therefore, almost all of the locations are places in which I

+have lived or spent some time visiting.
 Finally, I want to note that the initial books in each series

 are simpler than the later books.
 As the stories evolve, the characters